simonsvatek/Photovoltaic-windows-based-on-transition-metal-dichalcogenides-producing-natural-light-spectra/README.md

 The optical constants are sources for material parameters and are included in various txt files whose name denote the material.
 The columns are from left to right: wavelength (either in μm or nm), n, and k.

-Credits: S. A. Svatek (initial development) C. Bueno-Blanco, E. Antolín
+Credits: S. A. Svatek (initial development), C. Bueno-Blanco, E. Antolín

 Instituto de Energía Solar Universidad Politécnica de Madrid Spain